blockmason/lndr-mobile/README.md

 - `react-native log-ios`
 - `react-native log-android`
+- Download and start React Native Debugger, then select 'Debug Remotely' from the simulator/emulator

 ## Building Android APK for Testing
 - in separate terminal sessions, run `yarn start` and `yarn run typescript`